Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

             <br/>
             *This design is just a concept.
 Please use it as inspiration and apply your own creative ideas.* <br/> <br/>

         *   **Facility Management:** Administrators can perform CRUD operations on sports facilities, including adding new facilities, editing existing details, and removing facilities.
-In backend, the facility model should be updated to include an image field.
+In backend, the facility model should be updated to include an "image" field.
 For image uploads, you can use services like Imgbb, Cloudinary, or static image links.
         *   **Booking Management:** View all bookings.
         *   **Add Admin:** In this section, an admin can create a new admin account.
 The form includes fields for the following details: name, email, password, phone number, role (automatically set to "admin"), and address.
 (Just like sign up process)